zwt233/zwt233.github.io/_pages/projects.md

 <img src="/images/Vocano-ML.jpg" width="30%">
 </p>

-[OpenBox](https://open-box.readthedocs.io/en/latest): an efficient open-source system designed for solving generalized black-box optimization (BBO) problems.
+[OpenBox](https://open-box.readthedocs.io/en/latest) is an efficient open-source system designed for solving generalized black-box optimization (BBO) problems.
 OpenBox is an efficient and generalized blackbox optimization (BBO) system, which owns the following characteristics:
 1. BBO with multiple objectives and constraints.
 2. BBO with transfer learning.